riceissa/spaced-inbox/README.md

 - notes identity is very crude right now: we just check the sha1 hash, so any modification to a note will turn it into a note with different identity, which means the review schedule will reset.
 I think there's a decent chance this is actually ok: the notes you modify are the notes you are actually engaging with, so you actually want them around more frequently.
 (Unfortunately, I don't think I will find out if it's fine [anytime soon](https://wiki.issarice.com/wiki/Iteration_cadence_for_spaced_repetition_experiments).)

+  UPDATE: i think this turned out to work pretty well.

 ## License

 CC0.
 See `LICENSE` for details.